 Limited copies are now available to purchase from Axis Projects

-Five years in the making, this thought-provoking bookwork of the project will coincide with the major exhibition at the Williamson Art Gallery and Museum.
+Five years in the making, this thought-provoking bookwork of the project coincided with the major exhibition at the Williamson Art Gallery and Museum.

 Exposed bound, double fronted soft back 4pp cover front and back, 236 text pages